RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/map-image-tiles.md

 ---
-title: How to Use mage Tiles with Scatter Maps
+title: How to Use image Tiles with Scatter Maps
 _description: Learn all about the image tile feature that will allow you to switch to a different map layer upon zooming.
 ---